TEAMMATES/teammates/devdocs/process.md

 Role: reviewer

   * This is a code quality review.
 No need to run tests.
+  * Assign the PR to the author, if not already done so.
   * Ensure the following:
     * The solution is the best possible solution to the problem under the circumstances.